Skip to the main content

 Wage & Salary

-Salaries for traffic managers vary widely depending on the industry, the responsibilities of the position and the background of the manager.
+Salaries for traffic managers vary widely depending on the industry, the responsibilities of the position, and the individual’s background.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.